-The graduate program will require the completion of a regionally accredited baccalaureate degree with a minimum GPA of 2.5, or a minimum Graduate Record Examination (GRE) score of 850, or a minimum Miller Analogies Test (MAT) score of 425 or 80th percentile.
+The graduate program will require the completion of a regionally accredited baccalaureate degree with a minimum GPA of 2.5, or a minimum Graduate Record Examination (GRE) Verbal Reasoning score of 150 (revised scoring), or a minimum Miller Analogies Test (MAT) score of 425 or 80th percentile.

 As part of that regionally accredited baccalaureate degree, the graduate program requires a minimum of 18 hours of general biblical, theological, and/or religion studies including BI 212 (Biblical Hermeneutics) or its equivalent.
-The Registrar's office in coordination with the Chair of the Graduate Division will evaluate transcripts to determine candidate qualifications.
+The Registrar in coordination with the Chair of the Graduate Division will evaluate transcripts to determine candidate qualifications.